exyleio/exyleio/docs/5-game-design/online-infrastructure/infrastructure.md

 Located in Newark, New Jerseys, the master server is the "brain" of Exyle.io responsible for bringing everything together as a single service.

-## Pocketbase

-[Pocketbase](https://pocketbase.io) a simple, self-hosted backend server used to authenticate users.

 ## Exyle.io API